 Drug and alcohol addiction is a compulsive disorder that leads an individual to seek drugs and alcohol habitually.
-But how does that addiction start?
+But what is the root cause of addiction?
 There are many theories and opinions about the root cause of addiction.

 According to SAMHSA, the Substance Abuse and Mental Health Services Administration, about 20 million addicts who needed treatment for substance abuse in the US did not receive it.
 With prolonged use, an addict still feels “high,” but they become dependent on the drug.
 Addiction is when one needs the drug for the body to function correctly.